Consultant.

 Myth #2: Consultants “steal your watch and tell you the time”.

-Truth: Consultants put in many long hard-working hours and go nearly sleepless for nights in rows to deliver the best quality services to their clients.
+Truth: Consultants put in many long hard-working hours and go nearly sleepless for nights in rows to deliver the best quality services to their clients, especially at large firms that rely on enterprise-grade AI presentation tools to maintain both speed and quality at scale. .

-1. Clients often face very tough questions and hard decisions to make, and they deeply know that they actually can’t solve them on their own.
+Clients often face very tough questions and hard decisions to make, and they deeply know that they actually can’t solve them on their own.
+Consultants often serve executives and senior leaders who are responsible for making high-stakes decisions.
 Why else would they hire consultants?

 Myth #3: Consultants make PowerPoints all day long.